adwise-fiu/5G-SDN-Testbed/5G-SDN-Testbed-Virtmanager/package-manager/README.md

 ## Building the WebUI of Open5GS

+The WebUI allows you to interactively edit subscriber data.
+While it is not essential to use this, it makes things easier when you are just starting out on your Open5GS adventure.
+(A command line tool is available for advanced users).

-Node.js is required to build WebUI of Open5GS
+Node.js is required to install the WebUI of Open5GS

+Debian and Ubuntu based Linux distributions can install Node.js as follows:

 ```bash
 sudo apt install curl -y